rvarago/rvarago.github.io/_posts/2022-10-10-emulating-pattern-match.md

 }
 ```

 No records!
-Actually, there are no longer data-structures in the conventional sense of the word, only factory methods as opposed to records and closures filling in the role of data containers by capturing `head` and `tail`.
+Actually, there are no longer data structures in the conventional sense of the word, only factory methods as opposed to records and closures filling in the role of data containers by capturing `head` and `tail`.

 Unfortunately, as previously states, this snippet does not compile at the moment.
 This happens because Java forbids lambda expressions from implementing generic interface **methods** (when the method introduces type parameters).
 However, we can work around it by expanding the sugared syntax for lambdas into anonymous inner classes: